AhmedDev374/Face-Recognition-System/README.md

 ---

 ## 🙏 Acknowledgments

-- **Turk, M. & Pentland, A. (1991)** — *Eigenfaces for Recognition*, Journal of Cognitive Neuroscience — the foundational paper this project implements.
-- **AT&T Laboratories Cambridge** — for the ORL Face Database used for training and evaluation.
-- **Moataz M. Abdelwahab, University of Central Florida** — *Novel Image Recognition Techniques Employing Principal Component Analysis* — additional academic reference for this implementation.
 - The open-source communities behind **NumPy**, **OpenCV**, **PyQt5**, and **Matplotlib** for providing the tools that made this project possible.

 ---